falcosecurity/falco-website/content/en/docs/source.md

 #### Specify the build type

 Debug build type

 ```
 -DCMAKE_BUILD_TYPE=Debug
 ```

 Release build type

 ```
 -DCMAKE_BUILD_TYPE=Release
 ```

+Notice this variable is case-insensitive and it defaults to release.

 #### Specify the Falco version

+Optionally the user can specify the version he wants Falco to have.
+Eg.,

 ```
  -DFALCO_VERSION=0.15.0-dirty
 ```

+When not explicitly specifying it the build system will compute the `FALCO_VERSION` value from the git history.

+In case the current git revision has a git tag, the Falco version will be equal to it (without the leading "v" character).
+Otherwise the Falco version will be in the form `0.<commit hash>[.dirty]`.

 #### Enable BPF support